 Michel T. Halbouty

-Halbouty is an internationally renowned earth scientist and engineer whose career and accomplishments in
+Halbouty was an internationally renowned earth scientist and engineer whose career and accomplishments in

-fields of geology and petroleum engineering have earned him recognition as one of the world's
+the fields of geology and petroleum engineering earned him recognition as one of the world's

 Born in 1909 in Beaumont, Texas, he earned his B.S. in geology, an M.S. in geology and petroleum

-his professional geological engineering degree from Texas A&M University.
+engineering, and his professional geological engineering degree from Texas A&M University.
 He also

-received a Doctor

-Engineering (hc) degree from Montana College of Science and Technology, as well as a Doctor of
+received a Doctor of Engineering (hc) degree from Montana College of Science and Technology, as well as

 Halbouty began his career as a geologist and petroleum engineer with an independent oil company, and

-consultant, before becoming chairman of the Michel T. Halbouty Energy Company in Houston.
-Throughout his
+later as a consultant, before becoming chairman of the Michel T. Halbouty Energy Company in Houston.

-Halbouty is the author of more than 300 articles on geology and petroleum engineering, including several
+Halbouty authored more than 300 articles on geology and petroleum engineering, including several

-petroleum and contributions in encyclopedias.
-Many of his papers have been translated into Spanish,
+books on petroleum and contributions in encyclopedias.
+Many of his papers have been translated into

-Halbouty is a member of the National Academy of Engineering as well as many worldwide professional and
+Halbouty was a member of the National Academy of Engineering as well as many worldwide professional and

-societies, including the American Association of Petroleum Geologists, where he is a past
+technical societies, including the American Association of Petroleum Geologists, where he was a past

-president; the

-of Exploration Geophysicists; Geological Society of America, where he is a fellow; the American
+president; the Society of Exploration Geophysicists; Geological Society of America, where he was a

 Halbouty was the first independent to explore and wildcat in Alaska.
 He discovered the West Fork Gas